Lunar-Trig/Task-List/README.md

 # Task List
-A simple task list which can add tasks, clear tasks, and delete a task individually.
+A simple task list which can add your choice of tasks, clear tasks, and delete a task individually.